NolanGC/foldkit-alchemy-starter/README.md

   Bundles land in `packages/desktop/src-tauri/target/release/bundle/` (macOS:
   `.app` + `.dmg`).
-Backend deploys reach desktop users immediately (the app is just an API client); UI changes only ship with a new binary — wire up [Tauri's updater plugin](https://tauri.app/plugin/updater/) for self-updates.
-Shipping to real users on macOS also needs signing and notarization (Apple Developer ID).
+Backend deploys reach desktop users immediately (the app is just an API client).
+UI changes only ship with a new binary.
+Set up [Tauri's updater plugin](https://tauri.app/plugin/updater/) for self-updates.